St Brides: St Brides Castle

 Formerly known as St Brides Hill, or just Hill, St Brides Castle is a 19th-century baronial-style mansion.
 It was developed for William Philipps (1810-1864) in 1833 from an earlier house which Richard Fenton referred to as an "elegant modern structure".
 It was acquired by the 5th Baron Kensington in 1899, added to in 1906, and in 1923 became a sanatorium, Kensington Hospital.
 In the 1990s the building underwent extensive renovation by current owners Holiday Property Bond and was converted into holiday accommodation.
 It is a grade II* listed building.

 Scouting

 Scouting in Pembrokeshire have a campsite in the village; it is used by Scouting and Girl Guiding groups both locally and nationally.

-Famous people
+Notable people

-St Brides was the birthplace of Rowland Laugharne, a prominent soldier during the Wars of the Three Kingdoms, who fought for Parliament in the First English Civil War, and the Royalists in the Second English Civil War.
+St Brides was the birthplace of Rowland Laugharne (ca.1607 – 1675), a prominent soldier during the Wars of the Three Kingdoms, who fought for Parliament in the First English Civil War, and the Royalists in the Second English Civil War.